aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

-If we run the parallel version with $n=1e6$, we might estimate if the running time with $n=1e7$ and see if this is affordable.
+If we run the parallel version with $n=1e6$, we might estimate if the running time with a larger value of $n$ is affordable.

 ```python